K-i-r-a-n-p/Travel_Tech/README.md

 # Travel Tech
-Travel Tech is a travel assistant app, From searching for buses and trains to discovering new destinations on a real-world map, Travel Tech brings seamless travel solutions to your fingertips.
+Travel Tech is a travel assistant app, From searching for buses and trains to discovering new destinations on a real-world map, Travel Tech also recommends some great places to visit in Kerala.

 ## Features